Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 With a history of Roman settlement, civil war, coal, textiles, industrial decline and Northern Soul, Wigan is certainly eclectic.
 It’s home to 216 listed buildings, and the Museum of Wigan Life, which provides visitors with a fascinating glimpse into the past.
 But, as well as embracing its heritage, Wigan is also looking to the future with the regenerated Wigan Pier Quarter and the impressive Grand Arcade Shopping Centre.
 On top of that, it’s just half an hour from Manchester Piccadilly and 35 minutes from Liverpool.

 Many travellers come to Wigan to visit Haydock Racecourse, which is just a 20-minute taxi ride away.
 Recently refurbished, the brilliant Museum of Wigan Life takes you from the Romans right up to present day and it’s free entry and open every day bar Wednesday and Sunday.
-The Trencherfield Mill Engine is the steam engine that powered all of the equipment in this cotton spinning mill.
-It’s been fully restored and gives you a glimpse at the power of the machines of the Industrial Revolution.
+With impressive grounds and woodlands Haigh Country Park is a great day out for all the family.
+If theatre and parkland don’t appeal, why not scream around a racetrack in a go-kart or even a supercar at Three Sisters Race Circuit?

 At The Coven, everything is vegan, with the majority of dishes being gluten-free as well – all locally sourced, it really is a top-notch eatery.
 At Fat Olive, you can enjoy an international theme with a traditional Lancashire twist.
 They also do a Little Olives menu serving wholesome food for children.
 Another popular haunt is India Lounge, where you can get spicy or mild dishes both to eat in and takeaway.